MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **OpportunisticTokenRenewalAttempted** – Indicates whether we attempted to renew the user's session token opportunistically

   - **SetAcidResult** – Represent the error code/success code of whether we were able to set the acid to the expected value

+### Office.Licensing.ShouldRunRedesignedGraceExperience

+This event is triggered when determining if a user should fall into new Office client licensing experiences (LVUX 1.0) or old Office client licensing experiences (LVUX 2.0).
+Used to verify that users are entering LVUX 1.0/2.0 based on a set of eligibility criteria.
+LVUX = Licensing Validation User Experience.

+The following fields are collected:

+- None

 ### Office.Licensing.ShowNewDeviceActivationDialog